solso/jor/README.md

 Why not use MongoDB?

 MongoDB is great but for some projects it might be an overkill to install and to maintain.
-JOR might suits your need for such cases, when you only can or want to deal with Redis but still would like to have storage and retrieval of arbritrary JSON documents .
+JOR might suits your need for such cases, when you only can or want to deal with Redis but still would like to have storage and retrieval of arbitrary JSON documents .

 JOR aims to only offer:

-	1) CRUD for JSON documents, and
+* CRUD for JSON documents, and
-	2) a JSON based query language to find the documents matching the constrains of the query document.
+* a JSON based query language to find the documents matching the constrains of the query document.

 For instance, the document…